mennodejong1986/Darwindow/README.md

 ### Instructions for subsequently running 'VCF_windowhe_plotinR.txt' script in R

-This file with count data can be further analysed and plotted in R using the script 'VCF_windowhe_plotinR.txt' To do so for the example dataset (135 bears, 3 chromosomes), execute in R the following commands:
+The main output file can be further analysed and plotted in R using the script 'VCF_windowhe_plotinR.txt'.
+To do so for the example dataset (135 bears, 3 chromosomes), execute in R the following commands:

 **First load all required functions:**